Mathics3/mathics-development-guide/docs/extending/code-overview/python-modules.rst

 Builtin, and attributes that have not been segregated elsewhere such as has been done for one of the other modules listed above.

-A Mathics Builtin is implemented one of a particular kind of Python class.
+A Mathics3 Builtin is implemented one of a particular kind of Python class.
 Within these classes class variables give properties of the builtin class such as the Builtin's Attributes, it Information text, among other things.